nemoarchive/documentation/download_restricted.md

 &nbsp;
 &nbsp;
 ## Restricted Datasets
-The following datasets will be the initial sets made available for controlled access.
-Additional datasets will be added as we receive Institutional Certification documents.
-If you think your dataset is missing, please contact us via the [NeMO Website feedback form](https://nemoarchive.org/contact.php).
+The following datasets are currently available to those with approved access:

 | Dataset | PI | Description | Funding Source | Data Use Limitations |
 |---------|----|-------------|----------------|----------------------|